Finite groups with geodetic Cayley graphs: Introduction

 In \cite{elder2023kgeodetic} Townsend and the first two authors generalize the concept of a geodetic graph to graphs which have at most $k$ different geodesics between any pair of vertices for some constant $k$, which they call \emph{$k$-geodetic}, and study properties of groups which admit $k$-geodetic Cayley graphs.
 While the main focus in \cite{elder2023kgeodetic} is on infinite groups, \cite[Example 1.1]{elder2023kgeodetic} gives examples of Cayley graphs of finite groups that are $k$-geodetic but not $(k-1)$-geodetic or complete for $k\geq 2$.
 The easiest such examples are cyclic groups of even order with a non-complete 2-geodetic Cayley graph as well as a complete bipartite Cayley graph.

 A graph is called \emph{strongly geodetic} if for every pair of vertices there is at most \emph{one} non-backtracking path connecting them that has length at most the diameter of the graph \cite{BosakKZ68}.
 Clearly, all strongly geodetic graphs are geodetic.
 By \cite[Theorem 1]{BosakKZ68} the class of strongly geodetic regular graphs coincides with the class of so-called \emph{Moore graphs}, which also have been thoroughly studied in graph theory (for a definition see \cite{hoffman1960moore} or the survey paper \cite{MillerS05}).
-Interestingly, for diameter two the Moore graphs coincide exactly with the regular geodetic graphs \cite{stemple1974geodetic}.
 Moreover, by \cite{BannaiI73,Damerell73} the Moore graphs are completely classified: cycles of odd length, complete graphs, the Petersen graph, Hoffman-Singleton graph, and potentially hypothesized graphs (not known to exist) with 3250 vertices and degree 57.
-Of these, only the cycles and the complete graphs are Cayley graphs \cite{Cameron99,MillerS05} (we provide an alternative proof of this fact in \Cref{prop:notCG} below).
+Of these, only the cycles and the complete graphs are Cayley graphs \cite{Cameron99,MillerS05} (we provide an alternative proof of this fact in \Cref{cor:notCG} below).
 Hence, \Cref{conj:main} is true if we replace ``geodetic'' with ``strongly geodetic''.
-On the other hand, Cayley graphs provide examples that are ``close'' to being Moore graphs \cite{DinneenH94}.